AS FEATURED IN "NORFOLK MAGAZINE"

 In a world where it's becoming increasingly difficult to find a truly special gift that is unique and has not been mass produced for a hurried market, the aim of Blended Monkey is to offer a selection of hand-crafted, bespoke gifts, artwork and collections made from the natural materials of silk, clay and wood - and no two items are ever the same.
 Simon & Louise also work together to create multi-media pieces which celebrate the fusion of wood, clay and silk.

 The silk collection can be worn, draped over chairs or hung on the wall as art.
 Louise has created a series of unique, intricate designs which she paints on scarves, ties, handkerchiefs and cushions.
 In keeping with the blended theme, some of the designs have become the inspiration for collections, for example the Seascape Collection, which include her clay pieces and also Simon's wood art.

 The ceramics gallery offers robust and utilitarian pieces which are pleasing to the eye and tactile, as well as one-off sculptural artworks.

 The aroma of the beautifully turned wooden pieces, coupled with that instinctive need to reach out and feel their smooth surfaces, lend Simon's hand-crafted, wood-turned collection such a lovely, unique edge.

 Ceramicist & Artist

-I am the Secretary of the Ely Guild of Woodturners and regularly attend their monthly meetings.
+I am a member of the Ely Guild of Woodturners and regularly attend their monthly meetings.